 Regarding your checks:

 - Don't preprint your important personal information on your checks.
-Your checks should not have your driver's license number, Social Security number, or telephone on them.
+Your checks should not have your driver's license number, Social Security number, or telephone number on them.

 - Report lost or stolen checks immediately.